fastnlp/fitlog/doc/source/user/command_line.rst

         -l=L --log-config-name  Log server config name.
-Must under the folder of <log-dir>. [default: default.cfg] -p=P --port             Which port to start to looking for usable port.[default: 5000] -s=S --standby-hours    How long to wait before the server . [default: 48]
+Must under the folder of <log-dir>. [default: default.cfg] -p=P --port             Which port to start to looking for usable port.[default: 5000] -s=S --standby-hours    How long to wait before the server . [default: 48] -t=T --token            If this is used, your have to specify the token when accessing.
+Default no token.
+        -i=I --ip               Which ip to bind to.
+Default is 0.0.0.0 [default: 0.0.0.0]